 As a community of artists, theorists, researchers, practitioners, and other knowledge workers, the salons bring together people who share a common interest in the discussion topic.
 We hope the discussions allow participants to support one another by sharing their research with colleagues in other disciplines, and in the process develop further insight.

-The event consists of a Zoom video call with a group of transdisciplinary colleagues.
+The event consists of an IRL meetup or Zoom video call with a group of transdisciplinary colleagues.
 Participants may share their screens or suggest media to project on the Zoom screen-share for the group to discuss.
 Occasionally we invite participants to prepare mini-presentations on their work, but most of the conversation is spontaneous.
 During the salon, discourse flows naturally.
 Moderation is light.

 Salon conversations will not be broadcast in public.